- CONTROLLED Definition Meaning - Merriam-Webster

 Controlled definition: held in check; curbed See examples of CONTROLLED used in a sentence

-- controlled adjective - Definition, pictures, pronunciation . . .
+- controlled adjective - Definition, pictures, pronunciation and usage . . .

 Definition of controlled adjective in Oxford Advanced Learner's Dictionary Meaning, pronunciation, picture, example sentences, grammar, usage notes, synonyms and more